opensafely-core/ehrql/docs/introduction/using-this-documentation.md

 * :notepad_spiral: *extra explanatory information*
 * :warning: *important information*
 * :grey_question: *questions for you to think about and try to answer*
-* :fast_forward: *the next part of the documentation that we suggest that you read*